Hadrianus Beys, Paris, 1611

 Sole edition of this first French botanical-scientific publication.

 Description: 2 works in 1 vol., contemporary vellum, spine lettered in manuscripts.
-Octavo: 24 × 17 cm; [4]ll. (the 4th blank), 152pp., [2]pp., 47pp.
+Octavo: 24 × 17 cm; pp. [4ll.], 152, [2]; 47.
 With 25 full-page engravings.
 Text in Latin and Greek.

 Bound with: Th.[ou], J.[acques] A.[uguste] [de]: Crambe.
 Viola.
 Lilium.
 Phlogis.
 Terpsinoe.
 Parisiis.
 [Robert III Estienne.]
 M.D.CXI.
-The poems of Jacques Auguste de Thou (1553–1617) were often bound together with Reneaulme’s Specimen, which seems obvious for thematic reasons and because of the preface (Paulvs Renealmvs lectori).
+The poems of Jacques Auguste de Thou (1553–1617) were often bound together with Reneaulme’s ‘Specimen’, which seems obvious for thematic reasons and because of the preface (Paulvs Renealmvs lectori).
 However, they are two independent publications.

-Provenance: Several unidentified stamps scattered throughout the title page.
+Provenance: Several unidentified stamps on title page.

 Ref.: Blunt 1950, 92; BnF: cb36124905z; Nissen: 150